|

 Please note that Chela goes to India for direct work with the Tibetans, so sometimes,

-between late October and early February, for example, we may not be able to respond
+between late October and early March, for example, we may not be able to respond

 quickly to email.
 Do give us a try though and we will respond as soon as we can.